pxbunny/yt-smart-tv/README.md

   <a href="https://github.com/pxbunny/yt-smart-tv/actions/workflows/ci.yml"><img src="https://img.shields.io/github/actions/workflow/status/pxbunny/yt-smart-tv/ci.yml?label=Build" alt="CI" /></a>
 </p>

+This extension hasn’t been published yet.
+For now, you can install it by building it from source — see [Installation (from source)](#-installation-from-source).

+---

 A lightweight browser extension that adds an **Open in TV mode** control to YouTube.
 It integrates with the standard YouTube layout by adding:

 - a button in the left navigation menu